CopyrightC/Control-mouse-with-your-fingers/README.md

 ```

 # How do you use this?
-You can move your cursor by moving your index finger , right click by lifting up your index and middle finger.
+You can move your cursor by moving your index finger , right click by lifting up your index and middle finger(Note : Distance between the index and middle finger should not be much (>45px))